GERIATRICS

 PITFALLS AND CHALLENGES

-• A mental illness does not necessarily imply a lack of capacity to consent, if the above elements can still be satisfied
+• The presence of a mental illness does not inherently equate to a lack of capacity to consent, provided the individual can fulfill the required elements of informed consent.

-• The patient’s decision need not be one that others would regard as reasonable, but it must involve a process of reasoning
+• A patient’s decision need not align with what others may consider “reasonable”; however, it must reflect a process of reasoning and understanding.

 DETERMINING COMPETENCE AND CAPACITY: